|On this page|

 Muscles use the curves closest to them in proximity to determine their fiber groom stroke directions.

 Muscles use the curves that match their muscle IDs to determine their fiber groom stroke directions.

-When on, groom both halves of your model at the same time if your model is symmetrical.
+When on, groom both halves of your character’s muscles at the same time if your character is symmetrical.

 Clear All Strokes

-Deletes all the unsaved strokes from all your muscles.
+Deletes all the unsaved fiber groom strokes from all your muscles.

 Muscle tetrahedral meshes with